cramayar/apple-tree/README.md

 > [!TIP]
 > I tried to run this game in a Raspberry Pi 3+ and found out that the emojis were missing.
-> I ran well after I installed the noto color emoji font:
+> It ran well after I installed the noto color emoji font:
 > ```
 > sudo apt install fonts-noto-color-emoji
 > ```